Analyses, surveys and evaluations are used to compile report

 National evaluations of research subjects and thematic research areas

-To create uniformity and predictability in these assessments, we have developed a specific evaluation model.
-The assessment will focus on research results from an international perspective, and will primarily be conducted by an international panel of experts.
+The assessment will focus on research results from an international perspective, and will be conducted by an international panel of experts.

-These assessments are intended to supplement those conducted by the Swedish Higher Education Authority, which assess quality improvement by focusing on processes.
+After gaining experience from the pilot evaluation, future assessments will supplement those conducted by the Swedish Higher Education Authority, which assess quality improvement by focusing on processes.

 The Swedish Research Barometer provides an international comparison